BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Zakopane if I want to experience the winter magic without the absolute peak crowds?
+When is the absolute best time to visit Zakopane if I want to experience both the winter charm and avoid the biggest crowds?

-How easy is it to get around Zakopane and the surrounding areas without a car?
+How easy is it to get around Zakopane and the surrounding areas without a car, especially for day trips?

 What is the cheapest month to visit Zakopane, Poland?